Local government reorganisation and devolution

 What would new boundaries be in Oxfordshire?

-The six councils in Oxfordshire have discussed new boundaries.
-Interim proposals have been shared with central government with full proposals to be submitted by 28 November.
-Central government will make the final decision.
+The six councils in Oxfordshire have discussed new boundaries, but no decisions have been made.
+Full proposals have been submitted to central government who will make the final decision.

 Are there other areas of the country that already operate in the way that Oxfordshire may be structured in the future?